ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 * Path Racing: Path Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on a selection from the available Paths.

-* Endpoint Racing: Endpoint Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on the specific representation of the remote and local endpoints, such as IP addresses resolved from a DNS hostname.
+* Endpoint Racing: Endpoint Racing is the act of attempting to establish, or scheduling attempts to establish, multiple Protocol Stacks that differ based on the specific representation of the RemoteEndpoint and the LocalEndpoint, such as IP addresses resolved from a DNS hostname.

 # IANA Considerations